 Rune spreads series

-T*Posts from my archived site, some links may be broken which I will fix as I re-publish.
+Posts marked with an asterisk are from my archived site, some links may be broken which I will fix as I re-publish.
 Thank you for your patience

 - Rune of the day and Rune of the day: report*